cmflannery/openrocketengine/README.md

 __Parameters to Optimize__
 * thrust/weight ratio
 * material cost
-* manufacturing difficulty (this will be hard)
+* manufacturing difficulty (this will be difficult)
-Using the DEAP library, a genetic algorithm will be used to optimize the liquid engine design across these parameters.

 #### 3D Modeling
 Eventually, I want <code>openrocketengine</code> to output a generic IGES file given the chamber dimensions and design.